 The garden received an award at the recent Bathurst Bicentenary National Trust Heritage Awards for Outstanding Community Contribution to Local Heritage.

 Official opening of the garden at Old Government Cottage on Sunday, 29th of March 2015.

-Both meetings will commence at 2pm.
-Please bring a chair and a plate of food to share for afternoon tea.
-For enquires regarding meetings contact Elizabeth Gilchrist on 0416 115 796
+Meetings will commence at 2pm.
+Please a plate of food to share for afternoon tea, there is no need to bring a chair.
+For enquires regarding the meeting contact Elizabeth Gilchrist on 0416 115 796

 Our first winter meeting will be held on Sunday June 3 at 2pm.
 Lew Bezzina, Manager of Horticulture and Garden Maintenance at Mayfield Garden, Oberon, will be talking about the upcoming events at Mayfield Garden which include the Winter Festival which takes place from July 7-22.
 The Spring Festival which shows the private garden as well as the water garden, will be open from October 18-28.
 Another attraction will be the National Cool Climate Food and Wine Festival on Saturday October 13, 2018.